maestro-server/webdocs/docs/quickstart.rst

 Quick Start
 ====================
 It had three ways to install maestro.
-The quick one is to use a standalone docker, if you like more control over the installation, you can place multiple docker images per service, and the last you can install from the source.
+The quick one is to use a standalone docker [easy way], if you like more control over the installation, you can run multiple docker images per service [Recommended], and the last you can install from the source [Dev].

 Running locally
 ***************